-The main subject taught at the Institute was however mainly physics, as well as several topics of {\it applied mathematics}.
-During the first year, there was no mention in the syllabus of lectures related to statistics apart from Darmois's aforementioned 16-lesson course on statistics and stellar dynamics.
+The main subject taught at the Institute was however physics, as well as several topics of {\it applied mathematics}.
+Darmois was asked by Borel to give lectures at the {\it Institut} on statistics from its very opening, in 1928, when he was still a professor in Nancy.
+An announcement from academic year 1928-29 asserts that {\it M.G.Darmois, professor at the University of Nancy, will give a series of four lectures on the following topic : Statistical laws, correlation and covariance with applications to heredity, to social and economic sciences.} The lectures took place in April 1929.
+During the first year, there was no mention in the syllabus of other lectures related to statistics.
 Until he obtained an academic position in Paris, Darmois would come every year to give some talks and lectures at the IHP and he would remain the only speaker on statistics.
-The list of foreign speakers invited to the IHP clearly emphasizes how it was mainly scientist with direct connection with physical questions who were invited.
-During the first two years, were invited Fermi, Einstein, Dirac or also Sommerfeld, to mention only these famous names.
-Among the first specialists in probability, we see Hostinsk\'y, P\'olya, and also Paul L\'evy, who followed a very personal path in the French academic world.
-The part of probability progressively grew among the subjects of the conferences - and later statistics were also represented.
+The list of invited foreign speakers clearly emphasizes that scientists dealing with physical questions were mainly invited.
+During the first two years, Fermi, Einstein, Dirac or also Sommerfeld were invited, to mention only these famous names.
+Among the first specialists in probability, we see Hostinsk\'y, P\'olya, and also Paul L\'evy.
+The part of probability progressively grew among the subjects of the conferences - and later statistics was also represented.